 International Competition Program Jury

-President of Jury (Poland)
+Head of Jury (Belgium)

 National Competition Program Jury

 New York correspondent for the French Cahiers du Cinéma since 2009, as well as a member of the selection committee of the Locarno International Film Festival.
 Nicholas Elliott published in such publications as Film Comment, The Criterion Collection, 4 Columns.
 He is also a French translator, in his portfolio there are biography of Michael Wink Fleber, William Marx's essay The Hatred of Literature, as well as a collection of dialogues between French writer Marguerite Duras and Jean-Luc Godard.
 In addition, he worked on anthologies about the work of Chantal Akerman and Philippe Garrel.
 In 2013, he was in panel of judges at the Balmforth Festival, and in 2016 he was in the panel of judges of the International Critics' Week at Locarno International Film Festival.